kriserickson/aging-coder/src/posts/2025-06-28-experiments-in-supervised-learning-part-4.md

 web-scraped HTML into structured blocks annotated as titles, ingredients, directions, or “none.”
 2. **Feature Engineering & Preprocessing:** Guidance is given on designing and balancing features so that machine learning models can learn to distinguish recipe sections, with detailed Python code examples.
-3. **Initial Model Training & Evaluation:** Baseline models are built and evaluated using scikit-learn, with c lassification metrics like precision, recall, and F1-score interpreted.
+3. **Initial Model Training & Evaluation:** Baseline models are built and evaluated using scikit-learn, with classification metrics like precision, recall, and F1-score interpreted.
 4. **Advanced Model Comparison & Deployment:** A thorough comparison of advanced classifiers, hyperparameter tuning, post-processing to handle edge cases, and, finally, serving the trained model as a robust web API are all demonstrated.

-This all began as a thought experiment—wondering how much easier it would have been to build a smarter parser for my Recipe Folder website if today’s supervised learning tools had been around a decade ago.
+This all began as a thought experiment—wondering how much easier it would have been to build a smarter parser for my Recipe Folder website if today’s supervised learning tools were around a decade ago.
 Along the way, I learned a ton writing these articles, and I hope that if you’ve made it this far, you’ve picked up something useful too.